 Forecasts usually differ according to the modelled variables used for the forecast.
 For FAW, the lack of knowledge on the pest's biological and ecological adaptations to African circumstances makes forecasting all the harder.
 Therefore, in this section, two FAW distribution models (by Regan Early from Exeter University) are presented.
 Map 2 uses variables such as growing degree day temperature and precipitation at both the driest and wettest times of year.
-Map 3 uses key species-related climatic variables (such as the length of the warm season, the temperature of the cold season, the length of the wet season).
+Map 3 uses key species-related climatic variables (such as the length of the warm season, the temperature of the cold season, the length of the wet season, and the wetness of the wet season).